stephanevez/DMML_Apple/README.md

 Here is the link to our video explaning the different steps we took for our project.
 Feel free to reach out if you would like any details.

-In the readme.md you should a) mention the team name, b) describe the project c) your solution, and some results (using figures). d) include also a link to the video that showcases your solution.